zhidev/Nuzi/README.md

 Spitballing ideas...
-- [ ] ocr to read calculator [Youtube Tuts time]
+- [ ] ocr to read calculator [Youtube Tuts time] -[x]ocr working
+  -[ ]make screenshot and then process it through ocr
 - [ ] reminder flags:
   - [ ] Megas changing stats and abilities   [json HTML]
   - [ ] Doubles/Weather/Random flags like terrains checked  [Need to use ocr for this i believe]